htani0817/waypoints-tp/README.md

 - **Two‑step deletion in GUI** (Right‑click to arm → Right‑click again within 10s to confirm).
 - **(Optional) Hotbar opener item**: automatically placed at slot `0` for all players; right‑click opens the GUI.
 - **Localizable messages** via `messages.yml` using **MiniMessage** tags.
+- **Creator shown in lore**: each waypoint item displays the creator’s name in its lore.
+- **Shared repository**: waypoints are stored server‑side and shared across players.

 ---